Trump’s target letter suggests the sprawling US probe into the 2020 election is zeroing in on him

 Charles Burnham, a lawyer for Eastman, said Tuesday that his client had not received a target letter.
 “We don’t expect one since raising concerns about illegality in the conduct of an election is not now and has never been sanctionable,” he said.
 A lawyer for Powell declined to comment.

 Multiple witnesses have been asked about a heated Dec.
-18, 2020, meeting at the White House in which outside advisers, including Powell, raised the voting machines idea, people familiar with the matter said.
-The meeting, which devolved into a shouting match, featured prominently in a separate investigation by the House Jan.
-6 committee, with former White House official Cassidy Hutchinson memorably describing it as “unhinged.”
+18, 2020 meeting at the White House in which outside advisers, including Powell, raised the voting machines idea, people familiar with the matter said.
+The meeting, which devolved into a shouting match, featured prominently in the House Jan.
+6 investigation, with former White House official Cassidy Hutchinson memorably describing it as “unhinged.”

-Giuliani’s interview was part of what’s known as a proffer agreement, the person said, in which a person agrees to speak voluntarily with investigators while prosecutors agree not to use those statements in any criminal case they might later bring.
+Giuliani’s interview was part of what’s known as a proffer agreement, the person said, in which a person speaks voluntarily with investigators while prosecutors agree not to use those statements in any criminal case they might bring.
 Prosecutors have worked to negotiate similar arrangements with other witnesses.

 As prosecutors dig into efforts by Trump allies to thwart Biden’s victory, they’ve focused on the creation of slates of fake electors from key states captured by Biden who were enlisted by Trump and his allies to sign false certificates stating that Trump had actually won.

-Another person familiar with Smith’s investigation also said prosecutors in recent months have expressed interest in the ordeal of Ruby Freeman, a Georgia election worker who along with her daughter recounted to the House Jan.
-6 committee how their lives became upended when Trump and allies latched onto surveillance footage to level since-debunked allegations of voter fraud.

-Associated Press writers Christina A. Cassidy in Atlanta, Scott Bauer in Madison, Wis., Jonathan J. Cooper in Phoenix and Jill Colvin in New York contributed to this report.
+Associated Press writers Kate Brumback and Christina A. Cassidy in Atlanta, Scott Bauer in Madison, Wis., Jonathan J. Cooper in Phoenix, Joey Cappelletti in Lansing, Mich., and Jill Colvin in New York contributed to this report.